One common problem with recording the human voice is sssssomething called “sibilance.”

 Just follow the cursor and when you hear the sibilance, you’ll likely see it as well.
 Now zoom into JUST the sibilant sound and highlight it.
 Use the editor’s volume control to turn down ONLY the “s.”
 Listen to the result and if that didn’t fix it all the way, or you gave the speaker a lisp, just “undo” and try again until you get it just right.
 Rinse and repeat for each offending sibilant sound, and voila!
 Your hissing snake problem is fixed!

 I recommend the latter method of fixing sibilance in your audio if the file is only a minute or two or less.
-For longer files (audio books, etc.) you’re probably better off using a de-esser.
-A good one I have started using is the Accusonus ERA De-Esser.
+For longer files (audio books, etc.) you’re probably better off using a de-esser like the one in the iZotope RX bundle.